jcorporation/myMPD/docs/configuration/ssl.md

 Certificates are checked at startup and if necessary created or renewed. myMPD maintains a CA certificate and a server certificate signed with this ca.

 - Lifetime of the CA certificate: approximately 10 years
-- Lifetime of the server certificate: 90 days
+- Lifetime of the server certificate: 1 year

-The validity of the server certificate is so low because browsers no longer trust certificates with long durations, even if they are self-signed.
-You should restart your myMPD instance minimum each 90 days and import the ca certificate to have no trouble.
+The validity of the server certificate is so short because browsers no longer trust certificates with long durations, even if they are self-signed.
+On startup myMPD checks the expiration date of the certificate and renews it if necessary.

 The default certificates are saved in the directory `/var/lib/mympd/ssl/`.